 In 2012, the U.S. Department of Energy issued new standards for lighting in an effort to reduce the amount of energy consumed by light bulbs.
 The efficiency standards are being phased in from 2012 to 2014.
 While there is no ban on any specific type of bulb, the standards do require that bulbs sold in the U.S. use about 25% less energy.
 Traditional incandescent light bulbs, which do not meet the new efficiency standards, are currently being phased out of stores.
+So we turn to energy efficient light bulbs.

 How do new lighting options compare to traditional incandescent bulbs?